Darkfrobozz/stainless_testing/README.md

 ### Scala and sbt
-You will also need a way to compile scala programs.
-For that you can install sbt, a build tool for Scala projects.
+You also need a way to compile scala programs.
+The recommended approach is to install **sbt**, a build tool for Scala projects.
 You can find the installation instructions [here](https://www.scala-sbt.org/download).
-Once you have downloaded sbt, you can test your installation by running
+Once sbt is installed, verify it by running:
 ```shell
 > sbt -version
 sbt runner version: 1.10.11
 ```

-Common IDEs for working with Scala are Visual Studio Code with the Scala Metals extension and IntelliJ IDEA with the Scala plugin.
+Common IDEs for working with Scala include **Visual Studio Code** with the **Scala Metals** extension and **IntelliJ IDEA** with the **Scala plugin**.

 ### Stainless
  Let's now install Stainless!

-1. You can download the latest Stainless release from the [releases page](https://github.com/epfl-lara/stainless/releases) on GitHub.
-Make sure to pick the appropriate ZIP for your operating system
+1. Download the latest Stainless release from the [releases page](https://github.com/epfl-lara/stainless/releases) on GitHub.
+Make sure to select the appropriate ZIP file for your operating system
-2. Unzip the the file you just downloaded to a directory.
+2. Unzip the the file you just downloaded into a directory of your choice.
-3. (Recommended) Add this directory to your PATH.
-This will let you invoke Stainless via the stainless command instead of its fully qualified path.
+3. *(Recommended)* Add this directory to your PATH.
+This allows you to run Stainless using the stainless command instead of specifying its fully path.

-[This video](https://mediaspace.epfl.ch/media/01-21%2C%20Stainless%20Tutorial%201_4/0_h1bv5a7v) shows a step-by-step installation of Stainless in case you need more guidance.
+For a step-by-step guide, you can watch [this video](https://mediaspace.epfl.ch/media/01-21%2C%20Stainless%20Tutorial%201_4/0_h1bv5a7v).

-You can check if Stainless is correctly installed by running the following command in your terminal (you may need to add `.sh` or `.bat` after `stainless` depending on your operating system):
+To verify that Stainless is installed correctly, run the following command in your terminal (you may need to add `.sh` or `.bat` after `stainless`, depending on your operating system):
 ```shell
 > stainless --version
 [  Info  ] Stainless verification tool (https://github.com/epfl-lara/stainless)